-RIVER MANAGEMENT ADVISORY COMMITTEE COMMENTS ON THE 2009 RIVER SEASON
+RIVER MANAGEMENT ADVISORY COMMITTEE COMMENTS ON THE 2011 RIVER SEASON

-El Dorado County River Management Advisory Committee Comments on the 2009 River Season
+El Dorado County River Management Advisory Committee Comments on the 2011 River Season

-The River Management Advisory Committee (RMAC) discussed the 2009 river season at the November 12, 2008 RMAC meeting.
+The River Management Advisory Committee (RMAC) discussed the 2011 river season at the November 10, 2011 RMAC meeting.
 The following is a summary of their comments and suggestions.
+The minutes from the November RMAC meeting can be found on the Co.
+Rivers web site.
 These comments were made by individual members and do not necessarily reflect the committee as a whole.